otto-de-legacy/turing-microservice/README.md

 - vault module: Adds a promise for merging secrets from vault with config.

 next up:
 - mongo module: Adds a port to mongodb.
+(BS: do it now!)
 - toggles module: Adds feature-toggles support.
   - toggles-mongo module: Adds toggle persistence to mongodb.
 - jobs module: Adds jobs support.